 Beginners often play the C chord with their fingers at a shallow angle.
 The two pictures below illustrate what I mean.
 On the left, you can see that the fingers are meeting the fretboard at a shallow angle.
-As a result, the D string is getting touched by the 2nd finger and is therefore muted—it’s not making a sound.
+As a result, the 3rd finger is touching the D string and muting it.

 In contrast, on the right, the fingertips come down onto the fretboard at a steeper angle.
 This prevents the fingers from touching other neighboring strings.
 Notice how, unlike the left picture, the 3rd finger stays clear of the D string.
 This allows the note played by the 2nd finger on that string to ring out fully and not create buzzing.